Painting Tours in the South West of France

 To Make Your Reservation for a French Escapade Tour please follow the steps below and review our Cancellation Policy:

 Send us an e-mail to check availability.
-Include the dates you are interested in and the number of people you will be reserving a spot for.
+Include the dates of the workshop you are interested in (not just the destination since we do have several workshops at the same location) and the number of people you will be reserving a spot for.

 |If you cancel the trip:||Cancellation Fee per Person|